Supporting Brain and Body Function for Stroke Patients Through Hyperbaric Oxygen

 This study aimed to assess the impact of a specialized hyperbaric oxygen therapy protocol on cognitive functions in those dealing with post-stroke cognitive symptoms at the late chronic stage.

-Participants were treated in a multi-place hyperbaric chamber where they received 40-60 total daily sessions of HBOT, five days a week.
+Participants were treated in a multi-place hyperbaric chamber where they received 40-60 total daily sessions of a specialized HBOT protocol, five days a week.

-Different factors which may affect the results of the treatment were explored:
+Different factors that may affect the results of the treatment were explored:

-• Those who suffered from cortical strokes (i.e. the outer surface of our brain), compared to those who suffered from deep/inner regions strokes.
+• Those who experienced cortical strokes (i.e. the outer surface of our brain), compared to those who suffered from deep/inner region strokes.

-• Those who suffered from ischemic strokes (see above), compared to those who suffered from hemorrhagic strokes.
+• Those who experienced ischemic strokes (see above), compared to those who survived hemorrhagic strokes.

-• Those who suffered from strokes in their dominant hemisphere (the side responsible for speech, usually the left side in right-handed patients), compared to non-dominant hemisphere (usually the right side in right-handed patients).
+• Those who suffered from strokes in their dominant hemisphere (the side responsible for speech, usually the left side in right-handed patients), compared to strokes in their non-dominant hemisphere (usually the right side in right-handed patients).

-The main predictor for cognitive improvement was a decreased metabolic function on imaging rather than the type of stroke, the side or region of the stroke.
+The study also revealed that the main predictor for cognitive improvement was a decreased metabolic function on imaging, rather than the type of stroke, the side or region of the stroke.

 These improvements offer hope that patients can still gain cognitive improvements even at a late, chronic post-stroke stage.